Dr Vaughan Bell BSc (Hons) MSc CertHE PhD DClinPsy CPsychol

 iv) Non-academic: internet

-Bell, V., Méndez, F., Martínez, C., Palma, P.P. & Bosch, M. (in press) Characteristics of the Colombian Armed Conflict and the Mental Health of Civilians Living in Active Conflict Zones.
+Bell, V., Méndez, F., Martínez, C., Palma, P.P. & Bosch, M. (2012) Characteristics of the Colombian Armed Conflict and the Mental Health of Civilians Living in Active Conflict Zones.
 Conflict and Health, 6, 10. [open access]

-Oakley, D.A., Deeley, Q., Bell, V. & Halligan, P.W. (in press) Imaging hysterical, hypnotically suggested and malingered limb paralysis.
+Oakley, D.A., Deeley, Q., Bell, V. & Halligan, P.W.
+(2012) Imaging hysterical, hypnotically suggested and malingered limb paralysis.
 In M. Hallett, C.R.
 Cloninger, S. Fahn, P. Halligan, J. Jankovic, A.E.
 Lang & V. Voon (eds) Psychogenic Movement Disorders and Other Conversion Disorders.
 Cambridge: Cambridge University Press. [email me]

 Bell, V. & Halligan, P.W.
 (2012) The Neural Basis of Abnormal Personal Belief.
 In F. Kruger and J. Grafman (eds) The Neural Basis of Human Belief Systems.
 Hove: Psychology Press. [pdf]